aws/aws-cdk/docs/src/writing-constructs.rst

   **dnsSupport**, only throw an error if the user has *explicitly* disabled DNS Support, but tried to enable DNS Hostnames.
 A user expects things to just work.
 If their intention is clear, we should do the right thing.
-* Make the user think about ntent, not implementation detail; for example, if establishing an association between two resources (such as a **Topic** and a **Queue**) requires multiple steps (in this case, creating a **Subscription** but also setting appropriate IAM permissions), make
+* Make the user think about intent, not implementation detail; for example, if establishing an association between two resources (such as a **Topic** and a **Queue**) requires multiple steps (in this case, creating a **Subscription** but also setting appropriate IAM permissions), make